BlueR00K/Note_Book_PY/OOP/aggregation_and_composition_implementation.md

 ---

-*These advanced examples show how to implement and distinguish aggregation and composition in Python, manage lifecycles, and document relationships for robust, maintainable code.*
+---

+## 11. Summary and Key Takeaways

+- Aggregation and composition model real-world relationships between classes
+- Use aggregation for shared or loosely coupled objects; use composition for strong ownership
+- Manage object lifecycles and document relationships clearly
+- Avoid common pitfalls such as mixing lifecycles or creating unnecessary dependencies
+- Use advanced patterns for resource management and robust design

+---